Linguistic Bias in ChatGPT: Language Models Reinforce Dialect Discrimination: Additional Details on Data Collection

 \section{Additional Details on Data Collection}

+For study 1, country populations were sourced from 2024 US Census Bureau data \cite{census:2024}.
+For regions or populations without available 2024 data, populations were estimated using the most recent data found, as follows: Irish English speaker population was estimated from the population of Ireland (US Census Bureau) plus the 2021 Northern Ireland census by the \citet{census:nisra}.
+The population of Scotland (2022 census) was sourced from the \citet{nrs:scotland}.
+The U.S. African-American population (2022 estimates) was sourced from \citet{pew:aae}.

+For study 2, we obtained a license for the ICE corpora that permits non-profit academic research.
+The SCOTS corpus license permits use of the data for research purposes.
+The SAE, SBE, and AAE data were released under an MIT license.
+The Singaporean English data was released under a CC BY-NC-SA 4.0 license (\texttt{https://github.com/wdwgonzales/CoSEM}).
+Names in the data were replaced with \texttt{[NAME]}.

+Study 2 was first approved by our institutional review board (IRB).
 Native speakers for Study 2 were recruited via Prolific using a combination of filters.
 Participants were filtered using the ``nationality'' filter to select participants whose nationality corresponded to the variety being tested.
 In addition, we asked participants to provide details on their experience with the variety being tested: when they learned English, whether the variety was spoken in the environment where they grew up, with whom they used the variety, and their country of origin and residence.

 Participants were paid \$15 to complete the survey, based on our estimated completion time of one hour.